arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 	}
 	````

 	> **Note:** Starting from .NET 4.5, every identity in .NET is represented with a **ClaimsPrincipal**.
-In this case, the current **ClaimsPrincipal** has been constructed during the validation of an authentication token generated by Windows Azure Active Directory and presented by the user at sign-on time.
+In this case, the current **ClaimsPrincipal** has been constructed during the validation of an authentication token generated by Microsoft Azure Active Directory and presented by the user at sign-on time.

 1. Open the **Index.cshtml** file located in **Views** | **Shared** and replace the content with the following code to display the **Message** property from the **ViewBag**.